anthonyrisinger/cga/README.md

 *The geometric perspective on physics reveals deep connections between seemingly disparate theories.
 Whether these connections lead to new physics or simply better understanding remains an open and exciting question.*

-## Part IV: Expanding Horizons
+## Act IV: Expanding Horizons

 Our mathematical tools are complete.
 Through eleven chapters, we've witnessed geometric algebra transform from abstract principle to computational powerhouse—unifying transformations through the versor mechanism, revealing incidence through meet and join, accelerating robotics through motors, and clarifying physics through spinors.
 Yet this achievement marks not an ending but a threshold.

 What we've built with conformal geometric algebra represents one powerful approach in a systematic framework of geometric computation.
 The same principles that created CGA can generate algebras tailored to any geometric domain—from the causality of spacetime to the projective geometry of computer vision, from the quadric surfaces of engineering to the exceptional structures of particle physics.
 Each algebra emerges not through arbitrary construction but through the precise matching of mathematical structure to geometric necessity.

 The horizons ahead reveal territories both practical and philosophical.
 We'll discover how geometric algebra transforms machine learning and quantum computing, explore the philosophical implications of a universe that computes geometrically, and provide the architectural patterns for building systems that harness this power.
-The journey from weilding one geometric algebra to architecting with many begins now.
+The journey from wielding one geometric algebra to architecting with many begins now.

 ---